ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

-These headers are used only while the gateway starts.
-The headers in the next section are sent with client queries and mutations.
+Acquisition headers are sent during the initial schema load and every schema refresh.
+The execution headers in the next section are sent with remote queries, mutations, and subscription setup.

 ### Authentication and request headers